-It’s not every day that the way we work is completely overhauled, but that’s exactly what happened when agile was introduced in the early 2000s.
-Despite agile’s humble beginnings –– it started as four simple principles put forward by a group of software developers –– early adopters took it and ran.
-It offered an alternative to the slow-moving hierarchical processes such as agile’s nemesis, the waterfall method.
-Agile, and the speed and flexibility it bought to organizational processes, got digital products quickly out the door.
+It’s not every day that the way we work is completely overhauled, but that’s exactly what happened with the introduction of agile in the early 2000s.
+Despite its humble beginnings — starting as a simple manifesto put forward by a group of software developers — early adopters took agile and ran with it.
+It offered an alternative to the slow-moving, heavyweight processes such as agile’s antithesis, the waterfall method.
+Agile workflows, and the speed and flexibility they brought to organizational processes, got digital products quickly out the door.

 While it took a few years, what happened next was beyond what even the original agile founders could have predicted.
-Agile exploded into enterprises –– including Apple, IBM and Microsoft –– resulting in the simple agile manifesto transforming into something you need a textbook to understand.
+Agile exploded into enterprises — including Apple, IBM and Microsoft — resulting in the transformation of the agile manifesto into something you need a textbook to understand.
 There are now thousands of articles, TED talks, courses, books, and consultants shilling agile as the be-all-end-all solution to your problems.

 What started off as a disruptive trend, morphed into a normal way of working, at least for digitally transformed companies.
 It became so prevalent, and twisted by marketers and people wanting to make a buck, that one of the founders of the agile manifesto disowned the term completely.

 With agile being everywhere — go ahead and Google “applying agile project management to housework,” you’ll get more than one result — can we still trust it in our companies?
 Has it been overhyped?
 In the digital-first era, is it still applicable in a demanding market?
 Well, yes, no, and yes.
 We’re still big fans of agile here at Contentful and we use it ourselves.
 Here’s why we think agile workflows go hand-in-hand with the digital-first era.

 The agile workflow is a philosophy that's all about team collaboration, flexibility, and iteration.
 It’s a response to the more rigid waterfall model of product development that became popular in the early days of software development.